Mother's Day

 Futurama: “Mother’s Day”

 Even robots want to show love to their mothers.
-In Season 2, Episode 14 of Futurama, Bender’s card pretty much wraps up his feelings for mom!
+Bender’s card pretty much wraps up his feelings for mom!
 The card read, which said in part: “You’re as tender as corn beef and warm as pastrami.
 I love my mommy!”
 What better way to say ‘I love you mom’ than with a food analogy.
-But it’s an interesting comparison in Bender’s case since his mom doesn’t have a mom and is basically a robotic arm that works in a factory building bending units and communicates through sign language.
-So we’re not sure if she knows what corn beef and pastrami taste like.
+Bender’s “mother” is actually Carol Miller, known worldwide as “Mom” of MomCorp, a massive conglomorate that includes the Friendly Robot Company, which makes most of Earth's robots.
+But beneath her matronly exterior lies a shrewd, amoral, calculating industrialist, and her Mother’s Day plans are anything but wholesome.

 Watch Futurama on Hulu.